k8ssandra/management-api-for-apache-cassandra/README.md

        * Kubernetes liveness/readiness checks
        * Consistency level checks
    * Per node actions
-       * All nodetool
+       * All nodetool commands

 ## Design Principles
   * Secure by default
   * Simple to use and extend
   * CQL Only for all C* interactions
-    * Operations: Use 'CALL' method for invoking via CQL
+    * Operations: Use `CALL` method for invoking via CQL
     * Observations: Rely on System Views

-  The management api has no configuration file, rather, it can only be configured from a small list of command line flags.
-Communication by default can only be via unix socket or via a http(s) endpoint with optional TLS client auth.
+  The Management API has no configuration file.
+Rather, it can only be configured from a small list of command line flags.
+Communication by default can only be via **unix socket** or via a **http(s) endpoint** with optional TLS client auth.

-  In a containerized setting the management API represents PID 1 and will be responsible for the lifecycle of Cassandra via the API.
+  In a containerized setting the Management API represents **PID 1** and will be responsible for the lifecycle of Cassandra&reg; via the API.

-  Communication between the Management API and Cassandra is via a local unix socket using CQL as it's only protocol.
-This means, out of the box Cassandra can be started securely with no open ports!
+  Communication between the Management API and Cassandra&reg; is via a local **unix socket** using CQL as it's only protocol.
+This means, out of the box Cassandra&reg; can be started securely with no open ports!
 Also, using CQL only means operators can execute operations via CQL directly if they wish.